 Britain's energy supply is in jeopardy after Brexit, warn MPs.
 The future of Britain’s power supply has been jeopardised by Brexit and the government must act urgently to ensure nuclear power stations stay open, MPs have warned.

 The breakthrough work could lead to commercial batteries with greatly lengthened lifespans for computers, smartphones, appliances, cars and spacecraft.
 Scientists have long sought to use nanowires in batteries.
 Thousands of times thinner than a human hair, they’re highly conductive and feature a large surface area for the storage and transfer of electrons.
-However, these filaments are extremely fragile and don’t hold up well to repeated discharging and recharging, or cycling.
 Wind and Solar Are Crushing Fossil Fuels.
 Wind and solar have grown seemingly unstoppable.

 The French energy company said the lives of the Heysham 1 and Hartlepool plants would be extended by five years until 2024 and the closure dates of Heysham 2 and Torness will be delayed by seven years to 2030.
 Why 2015 may be remembered as a transformative year for how we get energy.
 Construction takes place at Roha Dyechem solar plant at Bhadla, north of Jodhpur in the western Indian state of Rajasthan.

 (Money Sharma/AFP/Getty Images) The United States is on track to shut down a record amount of coal-fired power plants in 2015.
 At the same time, it has installed a record amount of new solar energy capacity.
 The past year, in other words, hints at a historic transition for the U.S. energy sector.
 Bill Gates and Mark Zuckerberg join tech titans to launch the Breakthrough Energy Coalition.